-Commitment Deposit (Race).
-A deposit required by Motorsport UK for any proposed Championship that has not previously run as a Series.
-This is additional to any Championship Permit fee and if the Championship runs as specified during the first three years this deposit will be refunded at the end of the third year.
-If the Championship fails to take place, or ceases prematurely during its first three years the Commitment Deposit will be forfeit.
+Commitment Guarantee (Race).
+A written guarantee in the form required by Motorsport UK for any proposed Championship that has not previously run as a Series.
+This is additional to any Championship Permit Fee and if the Championship runs as specified during the first three years this Guarantee will be discharged at the end of the third year.

-Any commercial liabilities arising from the Championship, during these first three years, are the responsibility of the Club/Championship organisers.
-However the Championship Permit holding Club may make application to Motorsport UK for a refund of the Commitment Deposit or part thereof in order to assist with payment of any claim for liabilities resulting from the failure of the Championship.
-Any surplus deposit will be paid to a registered charity nominated by Motorsport UK.
+If the Championship fails to take place or ceases prematurely the Commitment Guarantee will be enforceable.

+Any commercial liabilities arising from the Championship during these first three years, are the responsibility of the Club/Championship Organisers.
+Any forfeit Guaranteed sum received by Motorsport UK will be paid to a registered charity nominated by Motorsport UK or used to fund training or prizes.
 Competition.
 That part of an Event that is given a competitive nature by the publication of results.
 It must be completed by the end of the meeting.
 An individual specific event, such as a gymkhana or treasure hunt, shall not be a Competition for the purpose of these Regulations if, on being informed in writing of the details of the proposed event, Motorsport UK has waived in writing the necessity for an Organising Permit and the event takes place in accordance with such details.